Adarsh2801-r/Adarsh2801-r/README.md

 ### :man_technologist: **About Me**

-- 💻  Currently pursuing undergraduate degree in Computer Science from BITS Pilani
+- 💻  Currently working as software engineer in Intuit

+- Graduated from BITS Pilani with Major in Computer Science and Data Science Minor

 -  :telescope: Have done few projects and courses related to Data Science